 └── values.yaml # Customization points

-Push code, get deployment.
-No tickets, no waiting.
+Push code, get a deployment.
+No ticket, no waiting on someone in another timezone.

 With GitOps: